amjadraza/dlai-hf-course/README.md

 poetry shell
 ```

+3. Copy and Modify `env.example` to `.env`

+Generate the HF API Key to be able to hosted models for inference and set the variables accordingly.

-3. Run the JupyterLab server🚀
+4. Run the JupyterLab server🚀

 ```bash

 jupyter lab

 ```

 Run App using Docker
 --------------------